 The Mysterious 7 Pagodas of Mahabalipuram

 This section of my blog is possibly the most mysterious and fascinating part of the Shore Temple of Mahabalipuram.
 The one thing that I deliberately omitted from the history of this temple was the fact that the earliest mention of the Shore temple was in the European accounts of sailors who came to India.
 They referred to the Shore temple as a Pagoda and used it as a beacon to guide them to the coast.
 In fact, the accounts mention the Shore temple as 7 pagodas.

 This remained a curious fact as there was only one Pagoda in sight, until the Tsunami of 2004 which hit the Bay of Bengal.
 The Tsunami swept the waters away to reveal hidden temples kilometers away from the shore, under the sea.
 Following this up, the archaeological team and the Navy have found remains of similar temples underwater.
-Several ancient artifacts and pieces from these temples were returned back to the shore by the Tsunami, some of which I sighted along the walls of the Shore temple.
+I could sight several ancient artifacts and pieces from these temples that were returned back to the shore by the Tsunami.
+You can see them along the walls of the temple.